6 Types of Espresso Drinks and How to Make Them

 Heat your cup in a cup warmer if your machine has one so the coffee doesn’t go cold while you steam the milk.
 Pull one or two shots of espresso (see step-by-step instructions in the Espresso tab).

 Quickly turn on the steam wand to clear any water out of it.
+Then turn it off.
 Pour milk into the milk pitcher to a third of its capacity.
 Place the steam wand into the milk at an angle, with the tip just below the surface of the milk.
 Turn it on.
 You’re doing it right if you hear a light hiss rather than a deep gurgle.

 Stop steaming when the milk has doubled in size and is about half foam.
 The temperature should typically be around 150° F. Pour the milk slowly into the espresso to ensure the foam on top doesn’t mix with the milk.
 Hold it back with a spoon if possible.
 Then scoop the foam onto the very top of the latte.